How to Improve Spotify Audio Quality in 10 Ways

 1. Go to Settings > Playback on the Spotify app.

-2. Find “Volume Normalization” or “Normalize volume” and switch it off.
+2. Find “Volume Normalization” on mobile or “Normalize volume” on desktop and switch it off.

 volume normalization

-1. Tap or click your profile icon on the Spotify app and select Settings / Settings and Privacy.
+1. Tap or click your profile icon on the Spotify app and select Settings on desktop or Settings and Privacy on mobile.

-When listening to podcasts, Mono Audio might be helpful as it combines all audio signals into a single channel to improve voice clarity.
+Mono Audio combines all audio signals into a single channel, regardless of how many speakers are playing the sound.
 However, modern music overwhelmingly uses stereo audio, with two or more channels to create a sense of space and directionality.
-In essence, disabling mono audio on Spotify allows you to experience the fullness and spatial detail of the music, leading to a significant improvement in audio quality.
+Disabling mono audio on Spotify allows you to play music in both left and right speakers.
+You can experience the fullness and spatial detail of the music, leading to a significant improvement in audio quality.

 To Turn Off Mono Audio on Spotify: